 Krill harvesting has traditionally relied on trawl nets.
 However, this method has caught a number of other species, such as fish and seals.
 In the Antarctic’s fragile marine eco-system, unwanted by-catch represents a significant challenge.

-It took major investments over the course of a decade for Aker BioMarine to complete development of its Eco-Harvesting® technology.
-The trawl system gently conveys krill onboard for processing while the submerged trawl module eliminates by-catches.
+It took major investments over the course of a decade for Aker BioMarine to complete development of our Eco-Harvesting® technology.
+The trawl system conveys krill onboard for processing while the submerged trawl module minimizes by-catches.

 Working across disciplines, job roles, and time zones, Eco-Harvesting became a reality entirely due to staff ideas and engagement.
 Saga Sea crew members took the initiative to create a new trawler technology and invited all skippers, mates, and deck crew from both our boats to a brainstorming session.

 Ideas kept flowing during 4 a.m. phone conferences among project team members worldwide.
 Proposals were drafted in cooperation with Aker BioMarine’s partners, evaluated by the management team, and tested — all in record time.
 When the first Eco-Harvesting system was ready for testing in Hirtshals, Denmark, everyone involved in the project turned up — from as far away as South America, the United States, and Iceland.